Skip to main content

 02.

-Organizations are not Waiting for Interest Rate Cuts to Spend.
+Organizations Are Not Waiting for Interest Rate Cuts to Spend.

 The prospect of Fed interest rate cuts does not appear to be delaying or pausing new investments for financial decision-makers.
 Only 11% of respondents said their organization is pausing some investments until the Fed cuts rates, while 23% said their organization is pausing some investments until after the presidential election.
 More than one-third (34%) said they are not pausing or holding off on any new investments due to macroeconomic conditions.